 You could offer to make a small investment to help your employees get set up or get their work equipment from the office delivered to them.

 9. Encourage regular one-to-ones

-To combat this, HR teams should encourage managers to schedule face-to-face meetings with their colleagues, teams and managers at regular times.
+To combat loneliness brought on from remote working, HR teams should encourage managers to schedule face-to-face meetings with their colleagues, teams and managers at regular times.